shinhyungyang/scorep/src/tools/libwrap_init/README.md

-Without this mechanism, in order to intercept calls to a library, users need to either build this library with Score-P or add manual instrumentation to the application using the library.
+Without this mechanism, in order to intercept calls to a library, users need to either build this library with Score-P or add manual instrumentation to the application using the target library.
-Another advantage of user library wrapping is you don't need access to the source code of the to-be-wrapped library.
+Another advantage of user library wrapping is you don't need access to the source code of the target library.
 Headers and library files suffice.

 Requirements:
 --------------

 To enable this feature, Score-P needs to be built with `libclang` from the LLVM compiler infrastructure.
 More details can be found in Score-P's `INSTALL` file under "User Library Wrapping".

 You can find out whether user library wrapping is enabled in the configure summary or via `scorep-info config-summary` in Section "Score-P (libwrap)".

 Workflow for wrapping a library
 ===============================